A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 How do I know if my tiny tattoo is infected?

-While rare for small designs, watch out for prolonged redness that spreads after 3 days, throbbing pain, oozing yellow pus, or the area feeling hot to the touch.
-If you notice these symptoms, consult a doctor and notify your artist immediately.
+You can identify an infection by watching for spreading redness after 3 days, throbbing pain, oozing yellow pus, or skin that is hot to the touch.
+While rare for micro designs, if you experience these symptoms, consult a doctor immediately and notify your studio.